Capital Gains Tax in Washington State: Updates & How They Could Affect You

 Whether you’re considering adjustments in response to Washington’s capital gains tax or any other large-scale financial decision, avoid the temptation to act too quickly.
 Impulsive moves may feel smart at the time, but they may not be a good fit with your long-term investment goals.
 The most crucial step you can take is to consult your trusted wealth advisor and tax advisor first.

 “Trusted” is the operative word here.
 Too many wealth advisors fail to take their clients’ best interests into account or muddle their advice with industry jargon that sounds impressive but makes meaningful communication practically impossible.
-Fortunately, Consilio Wealth Advisors can give you reliable, easily-understandable recommendations created with your own financial situation in mind.
+Fortunately, Consilio Wealth Advisors can give you reliable, easily understandable recommendations created with your own financial situation in mind.

 Disclosures